jirkamarsik/jirkamarsik.ruhoh.com/posts/the-working-hipster-s-clojure.md

 <script src="https://gist.github.com/4336851.js"></script>

-Now we have a function which doesn't muck up any shared state and whose results are determined solely by its inputs.
+Now we have a function that doesn't muck up any shared state and whose results are determined solely by its inputs.
 At the same time though, it can easily yield a detailed log of its activity if the caller opts in to it by binding a value to which the log should be appended before calling the function proper.
-We managed that by just hooking up our code with calls to a very brief logging function instead of having to translate our code into some monad (if your code already was in a monad and all you had to do was to apply a monadic transformer, then more power to you :-)).
+We managed that just by hooking up our code with calls to a very brief logging function instead of having to translate our code into some monad (if your code already was in a monad and all you had to do was to apply a monad transformer, then more power to you :-)).

 OK, that's all I've got today.
 You can find the full program at